 The room request process has been integrated into the event registration process in RamSpace for your convenience.
 Room requests are processed one semester at a time and are assigned on a first come, first serve basis.
-Your event registration form must be submitted 3 business days in advanced for meetings and 10 business days in advanced for events.
+Your event registration form must be submitted 10 business days in advanced for events.
 Please be advised that not all spaces across campus are available to student organizations.
 Should you need a room for an event, make sure to note it in your event registration form.